epoch-research/open-model-trends/README.md

 pip install -r requirements.txt
 ```

-Results from the paper can be reproduced by running the following notebooks:
+Results from the report can be reproduced by running the following notebooks:

 - `benchmark_analysis.ipynb` for the analysis of benchmark performance
 - `compute_analysis.ipynb` for the analysis of training compute trends